redis/redis-doc/topics/replication.md

 In the previous section we said that if two instances have the same replication ID and replication offset, they have exactly the same data.
-However it is useful to understand what exctly is the replication ID, and why instances have actually two replication IDs the main ID and the secondary ID.
+However it is useful to understand what exactly is the replication ID, and why instances have actually two replication IDs the main ID and the secondary ID.

 A replication ID basically marks a given *history* of the data set.
 Every time